gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 .. index:: No_Multiple_Elaboration

-[GNAT] When this restriction is active, we are not requesting control-flow preservation with -fpreserve-control-flow and the static elaboration model is used, the compiler is allowed to suppress the elaboration counter normally associated with the unit, even if the unit has elaboration code.
+[GNAT] When this restriction is active, we are not requesting control-flow preservation with -fpreserve-control-flow, and the static elaboration model is used, the compiler is allowed to suppress the elaboration counter normally associated with the unit, even if the unit has elaboration code.
 This counter is typically used to check for access before elaboration and to control